AdamInTheOculus/GeorgianRPG/README.md

 This project is a collaboration of a bunch of Georgian College students.
 The majority of us are programmers but any students are welcome.
-We plan on writing a story t go with our game so we will need more than just programmers.
+We plan on writing a story to go with our game so we will need more than just programmers.

 There are no specific rules for this group, other than joining our